sandzOfTime/sportsblog/content/post/scouting-report-tyrese-haliburton.md

 ### He's going to have scoring struggles

 In the last article, I [mentioned](https://www.sandstalkshoops.com/post/scouting-report-lamelo-ball/) how I felt Lamelo would have trouble scoring efficiently at the NBA level.
 Well, Lamelo might actually look like Kyrie compared to Haliburton.
 Don't get me wrong, Haliburton is an extremely efficient basketball player (63 [TS%](http://www.tankathon.com/players/tyrese-haliburton), which would be like first among guard prospects this year).
 That's mostly because he plays a mistake-free brand of basketball.
 He doesn't force bad shots, rarely ever turns over the basketball and always makes the "right play" (see above).
-With that being said, there are times when you watch him play and wonder if he chooses not to score or he just doesn't have the ability to as much as he would like to.
+With that being said, there are times when you watch him play and wonder if he chooses not to score or he just doesn't have the ability to as much as people would like him to.
 Take this play for example.

 <br>